Pamir languages: Classification

 No features uniting the Pamir languages as a single subgroup of Iranian have been demonstrated.
 The Ethnologue lists the Pamir languages along with Pashto as Southeastern Iranian, however, according to Encyclopedia Iranica, the Pamirian languages and Pashto belong to the North-Eastern Iranian branch.

-Members of the Pamirian language area include four reliable groups: a Shughni-Yazgulyam group including Shughni, Sarikoli, and Yazgulyam; Munji and Yidgha; Ishkashimi and related dialects; and Wakhi.
+Members of the Pamirian language area include four reliable groups: a Shughni-Yazghulam group including Shughni, Sarikoli, and Yazghulami; Munji and Yidgha; Ishkashimi and related dialects; and Wakhi.
 They have the subject-object-verb syntactic typology.

 Václav Blažek (2019) suggests that the Pamir languages have a Burushaski-like substratum.
 Although Burushaski is today spoken in Pakistan to the south of the Pamir language area, Burushaski formerly had a much wider geographic distribution before being assimilated by Indo-Iranian languages.

 Subgroups

-Shughni-Yazgulami branch
+Shughni–Rushani branch

-The Shughni, Sarikoli, and Yazgulyam languages belong to the Shughni-Yazgulami branch.
+The Shughni, Sarikoli, and Yazghulami languages belong to the Shughni-Yazghulami branch.
 There are about 75,000 speakers of languages in this family in Afghanistan and Tajikistan (including the dialects of Rushani, Bartangi, Oroshori, Khufi, and Shughni).
 In 1982, there were about 20,000 speakers of Sarikoli in the Sarikol Valley located in the Tashkurgan Tajik Autonomous County in Xinjiang Province, China.
-Shughni and Sarikoli are not mutually intelligible.
-In 1994, there were 4000 speakers of Yazgulyam along the Yazgulyam River in Tajikistan.
-Yazgulyam is not written.
+Shughni and Sarikoli are mutually intelligible.

+North Pamiri branch

+As of 1994, approximately 4,000 people spoke Yazghulami, primarily residing along the Yazgulyam River in Tajikistan.
+The language has no established writing system.

-The Vanji language was spoken in the Vanj river valley the Gorno-Badakhshan Autonomous Region in Tajikistan, and was related to Yazgulyam.
-In the 19th century, the region was forcibly annexed to the Bukharan Emirate and a violent assimilation campaign was undertaken.
-By the end of the 19th century the Vanji language had disappeared, displaced by Tajik Persian.
+The Vanji language was historically spoken in the Vanj river valley, located in the Gorno-Badakhshan Autonomous Region of Tajikistan, and was closely related to the Yazghulami.
+In the 19th century, following the annexation of the region by the Bukharan Emirate, a campaign of assimilation was carried out.
+By the end of the century, the Vanji language had become extinct, having been replaced by Tajik Persian.